 Blueprint Denver street types work in concert with the future place to evaluate the appropriateness of the intensity of the adjacent development (p.
 67).
-The subject property is located on South Sheridan Boulevard, which Blueprint Denver classifies a Mixed-Use Arterial.
-Arterial streets "are designed for the highest amount of through movement and the lowest degree of property access"
+The subject property is located on Perry Street, which Blueprint Denver classifies a Mixed-Use Collector.
+Collector streets "are in between a local street and an arterial street; they collect movement from local streets and convey it to arterial streets" (p.

-(p.
 154).
 These streets contain a varied mix of uses including retail, office, residential and restaurants.